slateci/slate-portal/docs/deployment.md

 ### Create `hosts.yml`

 Copy `ansible/inventory/hosts.yml.tmpl` to the following place in this project `ansible/inventory/hosts.yml`.
-Remove the unrelated host groups from the file (e.g. remove `prod:` if pushing to development) and complete the steps described below to modify placeholder key-value pairs and finalize this file.
+Complete the steps described below to modify placeholder key-value pairs and finalize this file.

 For more information on Ansible inventories see:
 * [How to build your inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)